How to Reduce Urea Levels in Blood with Diet?

 Answer:

-You can lower your blood urea levels by drinking plenty of water.
-Staying hydrated is very important.
+Water is the key.
+You should drink a lot of it.
 It can help flush out waste products from the kidneys.
-This can flush out urea in the body through urine.
-You can drink at least 8-10 glasses of water per day.
+This way you can get rid of urea.
+You can drink 8-10 glasses of water in a day.
 It will keep you hydrated and flush urea making you healthy.

 6. Question: